 Over the last few years, many businesses have turned to mergers and acquisitions (M&A) to generate growth or enter new markets.
 However, if past performance is any indicator, a large percentage of these acquisitions will turn out to be failures.

-Smart Business spoke with Christopher F. Meshginpoosh, Director at Kreischer Miller and a Certified M&A Advisor, to learn more about how companies can maximize the probability of success in M&A.
+Smart Business spoke with Christopher F. Meshginpoosh, Managing Director at Kreischer Miller and a Certified M&A Advisor, to learn more about how companies can maximize the probability of success in M&A.

 How do you define success in the context of M&A?

 While there are a number of quantitative and qualitative measures of success in business, the one that cuts across all industries and geographic boundaries is return on investment.
 Unfortunately, numerous studies have shown that M&A returns usually fall well short of initial expectations and actually destroy more value than they create.